MyersResearchGroup/myersresearchgroup.github.io/content/authors/Alex-Elbel/_index.md

 - Genetic Design Automation Area

 ---
-Ben Hatch is a third-year undergraduate student at the University of Utah studying computer science.
-His current research focus is visualization tools for synthetic biology.
-Most recently, Ben has been devloping SynBioHub 3, an open-source web-based design repository for synthetic biology designs.
+Alex Elbel is an undergraduate currently studying computer science at the University of Utah.
+He is interested in front end website design and software development.
+In his free time Alex enjoys skiing and backpacking.